History of Coastal Carolina University in Timeline

 In October 2020, Coastal Carolina University announced the appointment of Michael T. Benson as its third president and ninth leader.

-As of 2020, the Coastal Carolina University men's soccer team had won 15 regular season and 16 conference tournament championships and played in 17 NCAA tournaments.
+As of 2020, the men's soccer team has won 15 regular season and 16 conference tournament championships.
+They have played in 17 NCAA tournaments, reaching the Sweet 16 five times.

-In 2020, Coastal Carolina University announced the restructuring of the Spadoni College of Education by combining it with programs from other colleges.
+In 2020, the university announced that it would be restructuring the Spadoni College of Education by combining it with programs from the Edwards College of Humanities and Fine Arts, as well as the Gupta College of Science.

-In the Fall 2020 semester, Kimbel Library and Bryan Information Commons had to reschedule their 24/7 hours due to position cuts caused by the COVID-19 pandemic.
+In Fall 2020, the library and commons buildings had rescheduling necessary due to position cuts caused by the COVID-19 pandemic.

-On January 1, 2021, Michael T. Benson began his tenure as the third president of Coastal Carolina University.
+Michael T. Benson began his tenure as the third president and ninth leader of Coastal Carolina University on January 1, 2021.

-On July 1, 2021, the name of the college was changed to the Spadoni College of Education and Social Sciences, with Dr. Holley Tankersley named as the first dean of the newly combined college.
+On July 1, 2021, the name of the college was changed to the Spadoni College of Education and Social Sciences.

-In 2021, it was announced that the Kimbel Library would undergo a $10 million renovation that will include an interior redesign and reconfiguration, upgrades to the HVAC system, and a multi-function instruction area.
+In 2021, it was announced that the Kimbel Library would undergo a $10 million renovation.

 2024: Thompson Library Opens

-The renovation of Kimbel Library, announced in 2021, is estimated to be completed by the end of 2024.
+The Kimbel Library renovation, announced in 2021, is estimated to be completed by the end of 2024.

-On July 7, 2025, James J. Winebrake was appointed as the fourth president of Coastal Carolina University, succeeding Michael T. Benson.
+On July 7, 2025, James J. Winebrake replaced Benson as the fourth president of Coastal Carolina University.